 Just like the term 'end play', second hand low is borrowed from the world of bridge.
-Many euchre players tend to think that second hand low only refers to cards played in the trump suit.
-In reality, it refers to any play where your right hand opponent leads a card.
+Many euchre players tend to think that secondhand low only refers to cards played in the trump suit.
+In reality, it refers to any play where your right-hand opponent leads a card.
 You then play a low card that will not take the trick.
-The basic premise is that you're saving your higher card for use latter in the hand.
+The basic premise is that you're saving your higher card for use later in the hand.
 There are many different ways this strategy can be used to your benefit.
 It can be used any hand where either when you or one of the opponents named trump.
 In either case, one of the main objectives is to give your partner a chance to take the trick.
 Another reason would be that your right-handed opponent is hoping to promote another card that they hold.
 Playing low would stop this from happening.

-In this example, the dealer sits in East position and turns-up the ace of diamonds.
+In this example, the dealer sits in the East position and turns up the ace of diamonds.
 No one orders and naming trump is passed back to the dealer.
 As he already holds the left and the king, picking the ace will give him three trump.
 This hand is good for two sure tricks.
 He just needs a little help from his partner and should have no problem making a point.
 He discards the 10 of clubs.